 The stranding analysis has received much criticism.
-First, it does not capture the cases in which FQs may not appear in NP trace positions (positions of lower copies of displaced NPs, to put it in Minimalist terms), as with passive and unaccusative verbs (e.g., 20).
-Second, it does not explain why in some languages FQs cannot be associated with \overline{A} -positions (e.g., 23).
+First, it does not capture the cases in which FQs may not appear in NP trace positions (positions of lower copies of displaced NPs, to put it in Minimalist terms), as with passive and unaccusative verbs (e.g., 21).
+As was pointed out by numerous researchers (e.g., Cirillo 2010, Reed 2010), and brought to my attention by an anonymous reviewer, this criticism of the stranding analysis became invalid with the appearance of the Split VP Hypothesis (e.g., Larson 1988, Koopman and Sportiche 1991).
+Under this hypothesis, the subjects of intransitive and passive verbs are base-generated in Spec-VP; that is, to the left of the verb.
+Since intransitive and passive verbs do not move from V to v, it is impossible for the a floating quantifier associating with a subject of those verbs to ever appear to the right of them.
+Second, it does not explain why in some languages FQs cannot be associated with \overline{A} -positions (e.g., 24).
 As has been shown in section 2.2, these two criticisms are inapplicable to Arabic because Arabic allows FQs to appear after passive and accusative verbs, and allows FQs to associate with NPs occupying \overline{A} -positions.

-However, other facts argue strongly against a stranding analysis of Q-float.
+There are other facts that argue strongly against a stranding analysis of Q-float.
 More particularly, in many cases, it is impossible for the associate and the FQ to have formed a continuous constituent at any stage of the derivation, as pointed out by many (e.g., Sportiche 1988, Bobaljik 2003).
 This is true for Arabic and for languages like English and French:

-- (43) (Bobaljik 2003, (32)) - a.
+- (44) (Bobaljik 2003, (32)) - a.
 These children have each (of) read a different book. - b.
-[NP Each (of) these children] has read a different book. - (44) (Doetjes 1997, 201) - a.
+[NP Each (of) these children] has read a different book. - (45) (Doetjes 1997, 201) - a.
 Ces enfants ont chacun lu un livre différent. these children have each read a book different These children have each read a different book. - b.
 Chacun (de) ces enfants a lu un livre différent. each (of) these children has read a book different Each of these children has read a different book.
-(French) - (45) a. aT-Tullab-u dakhal-u alqa?a-ta kull-un hasaba ismihi. the-students-NOM entered- the.hall each according.to his.name 'The students entered the hall each according to his name.'6 b. kull-un (min) aT-Tullab-u dakhal-u alqaSa-ta ħasaba ismihi. each (of) the-students-NOM entered- the.hall each according.to his.name 'Each of the students entered the hall according to his name.'
+(French) - (46) a. aT-Tullab-u dakhal-u alqaYa-ta kull-un ħasaba ismihi. the-students-NOM entered-3M.PL the.hall each according.to his.name 'The students entered the hall each according to his name.'7 b. kull-un (min) aT-Tullab-u dakhal-u alqaSa-ta hasaba ismihi. each (of) the-students-NOM entered-3M.PL the.hall according.to his.name 'Each of the students entered the hall according to his name.'

-6In Arabic, the same lexical item, namely the word kull is used as a universal quantifier like all in English, and
+7In Arabic, the word kull is used as a universal quantifier like all in English, and distributive quantifier like each.

-In each of the pairs above, the non-floating sentence requires a prepositions ('of') between the quantifier and the NP that follows it, a fact that is hard to explain under a stranding analysis.
+In each of the pairs above, the non-floating sentence requires a preposition ('of') between the quantifier and the NP that follows it, a fact that is hard to explain under a stranding analysis.